Here are some important questions to consider as you are choosing a Marketplace plan.

 Every insurance plan has its own network of providers.
 A network is the group of facilities, providers and suppliers your health insurer has contracted with to provide health care.
 These providers may also be called “preferred providers” or “participating providers.”
 Some plans include an option to use out-of-network providers, but you might pay more for their services because of it.
 Some policies will not pay if you have visited an out-of-network provider for certain services.
 Be sure to carefully review each plan’s network before you choose.

 Choosing the lowest-premium plan doesn’t always mean spending the least amount of money on health care.
 You must also consider deductibles, coinsurance, copays and other costs.
 (See 5 Marketplace Terms You Should Know for more information.)
-Lower-premium health insurance may not allow you choose your or your family's preferred doctor or hospital.
+Lower-premium health insurance may not allow you to choose your or your family's preferred doctor or hospital.
 Lower-premium insurance may also have higher out-of-pocket costs, especially for services provided by non-network doctors or at non-network facilities.
-A BJC Marketplace Counselor can help you determine which plan will cost less overall, based on your unique health care needs.

 What if I have never enrolled in a Marketplace plan before?